mkbaldwin/notes-public/pluralsight/cloud/aws-ccp_2_aws-core-services.md

   * Can support complex workflows and includes error handling
   * Charged per state transition and for other services used
   * Amazon states language
-  * Itegrates with many AWS services (compute, messaging, database)
+  * Integrates with many AWS services (compute, messaging, database)

 ## Management & Governance Services